 An interesting function of the Hammo Go is the so-called 'noice canceling'.
 All ambient noise is suppressed as best as possible.
 To activate the function, the included batteries must first be inserted into a battery compartment on the side of the ear cup.
 You then have to turn on a small switch, which is also located on the ear cup.

 The Hammo Go uses a so-called SCCB audio technology and has a Votrik HD 500 as a driver unit.
 This is an 50mm driver unit whose frequency spectrum is between 5 and 30.000Hz.

 At the first audition I simply tested all music styles with the Hammo Go.
 The headphones are harmoniously tuned.
 The bass is powerful and in the heights the Go shines through its point accuracy.
 That the bass area is pushed into the foreground, I could not determine with this headphone.
 Fine tone details were very easy to hear in electronic music.
 I also liked the Hammo Go with classical music.
 Subtleties are presented clearly and even if it gets louder, the clarity remains.
 Nothing looks distorted or disappears.

-The 'noise reduction' feature is not bad either, but could be a little more appealing to my taste.
-Although you notice directly, as soon as the function was turned on, but so that you really no outside noises perceives more, you also have to raise the volume a bit.
-The feature creates a subtle background noise, but as soon as the headset is active, the noise disappears completely.
-Even with soft music, it is barely perceptible and does not disturb.
+The 'noise reduction' function isn't bad either, but in my opinion it could be a bit tighter.
+You can tell straight away as soon as the function has been switched on, but so that you really no longer hear any external noise, you also have to increase the volume a little.
+The function creates a subtle background noise, but as soon as the headphones are active, the noise disappears completely.
+Even with quiet music, it is hardly noticeable and is in no way annoying.